xunge0613/larva-lena/README.md

-larva-lena
+Larva Lenna
 ==========

-Ah...So, maybe it was just a joke... and Dalston Xu is just trying to use it to do some Digital Image Process with HTML5 canvas... in order to gain more web front end experience...^_^
+[Dalston Xu](http://xuxun.me/blog "Dalston Xu | 徐迅") is just trying to use it to do some Digital Image Process with HTML5 canvas... in order to gain more web front end experience...^_^

 ## Thanks to